ipfwd/php-extended/README.md

 | Phan               | Static analyzer for PHP                              |
 | Rector             | Instant upgrades and refactoring of PHP code         |

-# Examples of Using the Image for Development
+# Examples of using the image for Development

 To run a PHP script located on your host machine: